 4.1 The Council's Neighbourhood Services Department will adopt a neighbourhood management role to assist in the implementation of this plan, led by the North Neighbourhood Manager.
 The new North Hartlepool Forum, will be set up by the Community Network Officer and the North Neighbourhood Manager.
 This Forum will bring together service providers and residents and will have a key role to play in overseeing the implementation of the plan at a local level along with the allocation of Neighbourhood Renewal and Neighbourhood Element funding.
-The North Neighbourhood Manager will be taking a report on the structure to the North Neighbourhood Consultative Forum in March 2006.
 In addition, the Hartlepool Partnership's Theme Groups will have an important role to play in monitoring plan progress on strategic issues across all of the seven themes, on an annual basis.

-5.0 FINANCIAL IMPLICATIONS AND RISK MANAGEMENT CONSIDERATIONS
+5.0 FINANCIAL IMPLICATIONS

 - 5.1 This Neighbourhood Action Plan will be influential in the future allocation of resources.
-The NAPs provide a strategic analysis of the problems, gaps and priorities which could be tackled should any new funding streams emerge.
-Impact upon priorities is expected to be made by using more efficiently and effectively existing mainstream resources in the more disadvantaged areas.
-This will potentially co-inside with continuous improvement to services by all partners which often only involves a series of small adjustments and a smarter co-ordination of activity.
-The objective of the NAP is to integrate policies at the local level to improve the way that services are provided. - 5.2 As previously outlined, Hartlepool Partnership has agreed to allocate £201,500 of Neighbourhood Renewal Funding over the next two years (2006-09) and £430,000 Neighbourhood Element funding over the next four years (2006-10) specifically for the North Hartlepool Neighbourhood Action Plan area.
-The North Hartlepool Forum, once established, will discuss with the North Neighbourhood Manager, the Community Network and other key service providers how this funding should be used to address some of the community's priority concerns. - 5.3 There are few risks attached to the decision of endorsing the NAP and most relate to the 'reputation' category (e.g. risks to customer support and confidence in the service or personnel of the Council or threats to the Council's reputation with external bodies and agencies).
+The Neighbourhood Action Plans provide a strategic analysis of the problems, gaps and priorities which could be tackled should any new funding streams emerge.
+Impact upon priorities is expected to be made by using more efficiently and effectively existing mainstream resources on the more disadvantaged areas.
+This will co-inside with a continuous improvement to services by all partners, which often only involves a series of small adjustments and a smarter co-ordination of activity.
+The objective of the Neighbourhood Action Plan is to integrate policies at the local level to improve the way that services are provided. - 5.2 As previously outlined the Hartlepool Partnership agreed to allocate £201,500 of Neighbourhood Renewal Funding over the next two years (2006-09) and £430,000 Neighbourhood Element funding over the next four years (2006-10) specifically for the North Hartlepool Neighbourhood Action Plan area.
+The North Hartlepool Forum, once established, will discuss with the North Neighbourhood Manager, the Community Network and other key service providers how this funding should be used to address some of the community's priority concerns.